I admit it: in my younger, sillier days, I thought dismissively of comic cons. “Those are for nerds,” I’d say to myself.

 Tell artists and writers that you are a librarian!
 I’ve found that this gets you a little extra swag, plus it’s a sincere compliment if you tell them that you purchase their books for the library and recommend them.

-TSU Agent Pamela Penza is a Teen Librarian in Packerland.
-All thoughts here are her own and not representative of the library.
-You can find Pam on Twitter (@pamelibrariland) and on her blog, (pamelibrarian.blogspot.com).
+TSU Agent Pamela Penza is a Librarian with New Hanover County.
+All views expressed here are her own and not that of her employers.
+Pam loves Star Wars, cooking, finding new ways to look awkward at the gym, and reading YA fiction.
+You can find her on Twitter @Pamelibrariland or on her blog at http://pamelibrarian.blogspot.com.